Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 Laura ha un amico, Giorgio. — Laura has a friend, Giorgio.

-In these two sentences, essere and avere are acting as present tense irregular verbs.
-They aren’t acting as auxiliaries here.
-So remember that just because you see one of the helping verbs, doesn’t mean the past perfect tense is close behind!
+In these two sentences, essere and avere act as present tense irregular verbs rather than auxiliaries.
+So just because you see these verbs doesn’t mean the past perfect tense is close behind!

 Using Avere in the Past Perfect Tense

-In order to form the past perfect tense (passato prossimo), you need to be familiar with the simple present tense conjugations of essere and avere.
+To form the past perfect tense, you need to be familiar with the simple present tense conjugations of essere and avere.
 You can find the conjugations for both essere and avere on verbi-italiani.

 Take look at these sentences: